-- 1. Retaining walls shall not exceed four (4) feet in height above the natural lot grade at the wall's location. - 2.
-Retaining walls shall not exceed the height of the grade that is supported. - The exterior of all retaining walls shall be natural materials, decorative wall blocks, textured concrete, or other similar materials as approved by the Zoning Administrator.
+- 1. Retaining walls shall not exceed four (4) feet in height above the natural lot grade at the wall's location, unless a greater height is approved by the City Engineer. - 2.
+Retaining walls shall not exceed the height of the grade that is supported. - 3.
+The exterior of all retaining walls shall be natural materials, decorative wall blocks, textured concrete, or other similar materials as approved by the Zoning Administrator.
 The use of standard concrete block or untreated landscape ties are prohibited. - 4.
-Plans for any wall more than three (3) feet in height above the natural lot grade shall be stamped and signed by a professional engineer and submitted to the City Engineer for approval. - 5.
-A safety guard rail or fence shall be installed along any portion of a retaining wall exceeding three (3) feet in height.
+Plans for any wall more than three (3) feet in height above the natural lot grade shall be stamped and signed by a professional engineer and submitted to the City Engineer for approval.

-D. Maintenance and Installation.

-- 1. The long-term durability and maintenance of retaining walls shall be the sole responsibility of the property owner. - 2.
+- 5. A safety guard rail or fence is recommended along any portion of a retaining wall exceeding three (3) feet in height. - D. Maintenance and Installation. - 1.
+The long-term durability and maintenance of retaining walls shall be the sole responsibility of the property owner. - 2.
 Retaining walls shall not interfere with the surface water drainage pattern and shall not be constructed in drainage swales.